FuzzyWobble/GIF-Camera/README.md

 A simple Processing(.org) tool that allows you to create animated GIFs of yourself using a computers webcam.

+The GIF settings must be adjusted BEFORE making your GIF.
+They have no effect after.

 All the 'application...' folders contain standalone applications you can run for the specified OS.
 This way you don't need Processing to run the GIF camera.